 Singer/songwriter Seth Adam writes compelling, genuine songs with honest lyrics.
-The Americana rocker draws comparisons to Counting Crows, Tom Petty, and Jason Isbell, he creates his own brand of Americana rock & roll.
+Taking cues from artists like Counting Crows, Tom Petty, and Jason Isbell, he creates his own brand of Americana rock & roll.

 Hello, my name is Seth Adam.

 It is unconventional to offer a biography written in the first person.
 As the cliché goes, rules were meant to be broken...

 I am a 43 year old singer/songwriter born and raised in Connecticut.
 I reside in the great city of New Haven.
 I’ve been playing music, in one form or another, since I was 5 years old.
 I got my start playing in front of audiences when I was in the elementary school chorus.
 Rock & roll got a hold of me just before my teen years, and I performed my first “rock & roll band” show at one of those old moose/elk/insert-animal-type halls when I was 14.
 I've been hooked on the rock & roll ever since.

 Here's the part where I tell you what I am currently doing with my career.

 Here's the part where I give you some history, drop some names, and tell you about some influences.